top of page

 Photography by Denise Vasquez ©2023

 The Tour is rated “easy to moderate”, but when it’s rated like this I have to ask easy to moderate for whom?
 We are all unique and everyone has different abilities.
 So when I report what I discover, I have to make it clear that I am writing from my perspective, from my personal abilities and my personal experience on the tour.
-My disabilities include CRPS, Chronic Pain, and an Achilles Tendon Injury, so upon entering the cave I found myself holding onto the handrail (shown in above photo) with my right hand, and onto my boyfriend who was in front of me with my left hand as we ventured down a narrow deep dark slope.
+Upon entering the cave I found myself holding onto the handrail (shown in above photo) with my right hand, and onto my boyfriend who was in front of me with my left hand as we ventured down a narrow deep dark slope.
 I stayed in the back of the group with only the volunteer behind me so I could be mindful of my body and my steps while going slow and taking my time.
 The slope was a little steep for me & I was walking.
-I tried to imagine how I would’ve felt going down this slope using my wheelchair, and my boyfriend who’s pushed me around in my wheelchair, many times and in many situations like this one over the years, we both agreed that the slope would be a little steep for a wheelchair as well.
 I feel it’s also important to mention that because we were in a cave, the ground was wet, which could be a little slippery in some areas.
 I was wearing my Waterproof Columbia hiking boots, which I have to say helped me feel grounded while getting to the bottom of the slope into the first room where I remained for the rest of the accessible part of the tour.

 Photography by Denise Vasquez ©2023